Battery-Trunk under the hoodTrunk with more batteriesCovered....Instrumentation

 Acceleration0-50km/h in about 11s.

-Not a racing car - in standard configuration
+Not a racing car but most reliable :-)

-Uses about 20kWh/100km including thermal battery management to heat the battery compartment.
+Uses about 13-15kWh/100km including thermal battery management to heat the battery compartment.

 EV Miles